 Garden of Life | MyKind Organics B12 Organic Spray Raspberry

 I’ve seen people who just have such fucked up digestions that they seem to become B12 deficient within a month of a vegan diet – which basically meant that they were already having trouble absorbing/producing their own even on a diet including animal sources.
-Nor Peter or I felt any symptoms of a B12 deficiency during the year we went 100% plant based, but then again, it can take years to develop a deficiency.
+Nor Peter or I felt any symptoms of a B12 deficiency during the year we went 100% plant-based, but then again, it can take years to develop a deficiency.
 But it felt good to know that we weren’t that sick.

 We then read in the Starch Solution that, unless you have a chronic deficiency, 500mcg once a week is enough as a maintenance for a healthy person.

 As we want to be some kind of exemplary vegans*, we went with the Garden of Life B12 spray that we take one spray, under the tongue, 1-2 a week.
-It taste good and lasts a long time for two people if you’re just using it like we do.
+It tastes good and lasts a long time for two people if you’re just using it like we do.

-Also buy at Amazon
+Also, buy at Amazon